 The second match came in the UEFA Cup third round.
 Ipswich had breezed past Landskrona and Las Palmas with Whymark sensationally scoring four times in the home leg against the former.
-In third round, they were up against Barcelona, coached by Rinus Michels and containing Dutch masters Johan Neeskens and Johan Cruyff.
+In the third round, they were up against Barcelona, coached by Rinus Michels and containing Dutch masters Johan Neeskens and Johan Cruyff.

 At Portman Road, Ipswich were absolutely sensational.
 Osborne marked Cruyff out of the game as Town struck twice in the second half to win 3-0.
 Yet again, their wing movement was devastating and two of the three goals came as a result of crosses whipped into the box.

 Three days before the return leg, Barcelona lost the El Clásico at home.
 This, combined with a miserable weather, meant that only 24,000 turned up at the Camp Nou.
 Johan Cruyff turned his style on, scoring twice in each half with Town desperately hanging on to their first leg lead.
-Just when it seemed that Ipswich would escape, a penalty was awarded to the home team on 87th minute.
+Just when it seemed that Ipswich would escape, a penalty was awarded to the home team in the 87th minute.
 Carles Rexach made no mistake from the spot, taking the match to extra-time.
-It eventually went to penalties where Town missed three out of their four attempts to send Barcelona to quarter-final.
+It eventually went to penalties where Town missed three out of their four attempts to send Barcelona to the quarter-finals.

 Ipswich made their UEFA Cup Winners’ Cup debut the following season.
 After scraping past AZ Alkmaar and FC Wacker Innsbruck, they found themselves facing the same opponents that had knocked them out of Europe a few months before.
 Eric Gates struck twice at Portman Road to eke out a 2-1 home win but with Barcelona sealing a 1-0 win in Spain, it was Esteban Vigo’s away goal which would decide the tie.